-In summary, ICI's comments and recommendations include the following:
+In summary, we support the Commission's goal to streamline the regulation of funds of funds and our comments and recommendations, reflecting that shared goal, include the following:

-Redemption Restriction.
+• Redemption Restriction.
 The proposed restriction on the ability of acquiring funds to redeem shares of acquired funds should be removed from the rule.
-This restriction is not consistent with the manner in which Congress and the SEC have regulated funds of funds for more than 20 years and would significantly disrupt existing fund of funds arrangements without any clear justification.
-Among other issues, the proposed redemption restriction could harm investors in funds of funds by manufacturing artificial liquidity constraints on investments that otherwise offer daily redemptions to all other types of investors.
-We suggest adopting a regulatory approach similar to the approach that Congress and the SEC have previously taken and that has been successfully serving investors for decades.
+This restriction is not consistent with the manner in which Congress and the SEC successfully have regulated funds of funds for more than 20 years and would significantly disrupt existing fund of funds arrangements without any justification.
+Among other issues, the proposed redemption restriction would harm investors in funds of funds by imposing arbitrary liquidity constraints on investments that otherwise offer daily redemptions to all other types of investors and by treating them differently than if they were direct investors in the underlying funds.
+It also seems to ignore the responsibilities and obligations of funds and advisers under Investment Company Act Rule 22e-4, the liquidity risk management rule.
+We suggest adopting a regulatory approach similar to the approach that Congress and the SEC have previously taken and that has been serving investors very effectively for decades.